 I picked up this bag of Square One at a Gregorys Coffee location in New York City, and I have been impatiently looking forward to tasting it.
 Now, for those who are not aware, Gesha (or Geisha – it’s spelled both ways and no one seems to know which way is “right”) coffees have a reputation for being extra-special compared to “regular” coffees.
-The La Esmerelda farm in Panama produces some of the most sought-after Gesha beans in the world, with prices for the top-grade beans (Esmerelda Special) sometimes topping $100/lb roasted.
-This particular bag, which was identified on the Square One website as an Esmerelda Boquete, is from the “second-tier” of the Esmerelda Farm.
-These beans, while still expensive at $20/12 oz, are a relative bargain as they exhibit many of the same qualities as the top-tier Esmerelda Special but didn’t quite meet the criteria for that classification.
+The La Esmeralda farm in Panama produces some of the most sought-after Gesha beans in the world, with prices for the top-grade beans (Esmeralda Special) sometimes topping $100/lb roasted.
+This particular bag, which was identified on the Square One website as an Esmeralda Boquete, is from the “second-tier” of the Esmeralda Farm.
+These beans, while still expensive at $20/12 oz, are a relative bargain as they exhibit many of the same qualities as the top-tier Esmeralda Special but didn’t quite meet the criteria for that classification.

 This actually is the second Gesha I’ve had the opportunity to try.
 The first was at the first coffee cupping I ever attended years ago, and I remember thinking that coffee was extremely delicate, more akin to tea than coffee.
 I was underwhelmed then because I was a fan of thick, dark, assertive brews at the time, but my tastes have changed and I was very curious to see what I would think of this coffee.